za-net/za-net.github.io/_pages/about-join.md

 For those looking for a convenient option, ready-made equipment is available for purchase.
 Whether it's for your club repeater or a micro node for home use, pre-configured equipment provides a hassle-free way to get started with ZA-Net.

+To purchase a Micro Node, drop us an email [Contact Details](/about/contact/)

 ![MicroNode](/images/micronode-zs6hi.jgp.jpg)

 ## Build Your Own